Hyperbolicity and Quasi-hyperbolicity in Polynomial Diffeomorphisms of ${\Bbb C}^2$: Invariant families of parametrized curves

-{\bf \S1.
-Invariant families of parametrized curves.} [BS8] gives several distinct but equivalent ways of defining quasi-expansion.
+\cite{BS8} gives several distinct but equivalent ways of defining quasi-expansion.
 One of these is the Proper, Bounded Area Condition, which makes no explicit reference to expansion.
 There are also a number of other definitions which use the pluri-complex Green function $G^+$, which is characterized by the properties: